eesantiago/writeups/CyberStakes_2020/recovery_and_identification/README.md

 <br />

-Now we create a third phony disk that will be used to complete the RAID 5 array"
+Now we create a third phony disk image that will be used to complete the RAID 5 array"
 ```
 truncate -s 1G 3.img